Gordon Cooper: Mercury-Atlas 9

 There were several mission-threatening technical problems toward the end of Faith 7s flight.
 During the 19th orbit, the capsule had a power failure.
-Carbon dioxide levels began rising, both in Cooper's suit and in the cabin, and the cabin temperature climbed to over 130 F. The clock and then the gyroscopes failed, but the radio, which was connected directly to the battery, remained working, and allowed Cooper to communicate with the mission controllers.
-Like all Mercury flights, was designed for fully automatic control, a controversial engineering decision which reduced the role of an astronaut to that of a passenger, and prompted Chuck Yeager to describe Mercury astronauts as "Spam in a can".
+Carbon dioxide levels began rising, both in Cooper's suit and in the cabin, and the cabin temperature climbed to over 130 F. The power failure caused the clock and then the gyroscopes to fail, but the radio, which was connected directly to the battery, remained working, and allowed Cooper to communicate with the mission controllers.
+Like all Mercury flights, was originally designed to be fully controlled from the ground, a controversial engineering decision which reduced the role of an astronaut to that of a passenger, and prompted Chuck Yeager to describe Mercury astronauts as "Spam in a can".
 "This flight would put an end to all that nonsense," Cooper later wrote.
 "My electronics were shot and a pilot had the stick."

 Turning to his understanding of star patterns, Cooper took manual control of the tiny capsule and successfully estimated the correct pitch for re-entry into the atmosphere.
 Precision was needed in the calculation; small errors in timing or orientation could produce large errors in the landing point.
 Cooper drew lines on the capsule window to help him check his orientation before firing the re-entry rockets.
 "So I used my wrist watch for time," he later recalled, "my eyeballs out the window for attitude.
 Then I fired my retrorockets at the right time and landed right by the carrier."